Darxxn/cs260-startup/README.md

 ## DB deliverable

-Will used this to store choices/points, messages in the database.
+Used to store scores (with corresponding usernames), and user login/password information

 ## Login deliverable